-The Academy has taken advantage of moving accommodation to ensure improvements to its buildings to help combat Covid 19.
-This includes ventilation in every room, increased sanitising stations and additional outdoor spaces.
-It has continued to pay for increased hours for cleaning of the building.
+The Academy has taken advantage of moving to a purpose built building to ensure improvements are present to help combat Covid 19.
+This includes ventilation in every classroom, increased sanitising stations.

-The challenges relating to staff recruitment and requirements for staff to self-isolate have reflected the national picture post pandemic as the Academy seeks to close the attainment gap caused by the pandemic.
-The Academy plans to recruit additional staff and has paid staff for additional hours to ensure its high quality provision can continue safely and the challenge of closing the attainment gap can be met.
+The Academy continues to have additional staff and has paid staff for additional hours to ensure its high quality provision can continue safely and the challenge of closing the attainment gap can be met.